Keture/Keture-blog/data/blog/firebase-hosting.md

 This command will set up a new React app for you with the name **"firebase-hosting-demo"**.

-## Install Firebase toll on your local System.
+## Install Firebase tool on your local System.

 The next step is to install Firebase tools which are necessary for deploying your app.
 To install these tools, run the following command: